monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

 4. Create a new file in mondo/src/ontology/config/ named `obsolete_me.txt`
 5. Copy and paste the CURIES into `obsolete_me.txt` and save
 6. Run `sh run.sh make mass_obsolete2 -B GITHUB_ISSUE_URL=GITHUB-ISSUE-URL`, where the value of `GITHUB-ISSUE-URL` is a value like `https://github.com/monarch-initiative/mondo/issues/6739` (this value does not need to be in quotes)
+7. Note: some terms were already obsoleted (eg because they were obsoleted in the context of another branch).
+These terms were skipped when the pipeline ran.
+    1. Determine the list of terms already obsoleted (you can do this by comparing the list in the file `obsolete_me.txt` (containing all the terms to obsolete), and the file `filtered_obsolete_me.txt` (in which the already obsoleted terms were removed)
+    1. Add the GH issue tracker to the terms that were already obsoleted (either manually, or by using a ROBOT template)

 ##### 2. Review changes in Protege